cnefkens/Bamazon/README.md

 ## Bamazon Files Overview:
 The Bamazon application includes a mySQL database named bamazon that contains two tables: products and sales.
 The database is not included in the repository.
-It includes relevant Node NPM packages (mySQL and Inquirer) and package.json file.
+It includes relevant Node NPM packages (mySQL, Inquirer, and Cli-Table) and package.json file.
 Bamazon is compried of has 3 javascript
 files: bamazonCustom.js, bamazonManager.js, and bamazonSupervisor.js which contain prompts and functions related to customers, managers and supervisors, respectively.